Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Conclusions

-In conclusion, we have constructed expression (\ref{chempot1}) for the local chemical potential $\mu(z)$ for active fluids, which includes the swim potential $V_{\textrm{ swim}}$ of Eq. (\ref{vswim}) on top of ideal, excess, and external contributions well-known from equilibrium.
-Our BD simulations confirm that $\mu(z)$ is a spatially constant in steady states of several inhomogeneous ideal and LJ fluids of active particles, with $V_{\textrm{ swim}}$ an important contribution that counteracts the external potential $V_e(z)$ in all cases.
-The regime of applicability of Eq. (\ref{chempot1}) is limited by the underlying dynamic DFT relation, where a $\rho$-independent diffusion coefficient $D_t$ is assumed.
-An extension to account for a $\rho$-dependent diffusion coefficient as well as a detailed investigation of the regime in which our approach holds in terms of the magnitude of the external force $|\nabla V_e(z)|$ in comparison to $k_BT/\sigma$ and $k_BT v_0/D_t$ is left for a future study.
-Moreover, our formalism opens new avenues towards a Fokker-Planck and dynamic density functional description (of stationary states) of active systems.
+In conclusion, we have constructed expression (\ref{chempot1}) for the local chemical potential $\mu(z)$ for active fluids in a planar geometry, which includes the swim potential $V_{\mathrm{swim}}(z)$ defined by Eq.~(\ref{vswim}) in addition to ideal, excess, and external contributions well-known from equilibrium.
+Our BD simulations confirm that $\mu(z)$ is spatially constant in steady states of several inhomogeneous ideal and interacting fluids of active particles, with $V_{\mathrm{swim}}(z)$ an important contribution that counteracts either the external potential $V_e(z)$ or the excess contribution $\mu_{ex}(z)$.
+In the low activity regime studied for active LJ fluid, the chemical potential provides a method to predict the coexisting densities from bulk simulations.
+At high activity the \emph{anisotropy} in the interface causes the Gibbs-Duhem relation to be invalid, which provides support to the conclusions of Ref.\cite{Solon2016} that the details of the interface are necessary to determine the coexisting bulk densities.
+Our formalism opens new avenues towards a Fokker-Planck and dynamic density functional description (of stationary states) of active systems, especially for planar geometries.